-Keine Ahnung formed at the beginning of the eighties, moved by common roots and a common interest in the exciting new musical developments.
+Keine Ahnung was an electronic new wave band, formed in 1980, moved by common roots and a common interest in the exciting new musical developments.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!

 All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.